bobwulff/Lenovo-Legion-Clam/README.md

 When printing, make sure the very top line (seen in red below) is printed in TPU and not PLA to ensure a soft gentle close.
 This is likely NOT possible when ordering from PCBway (in that case, supliment with electrical tape or another rubber stopper).

+It is also recommended to print the very bottom at a very high infill so it's much heavier.

 ![image](https://github.com/user-attachments/assets/6e447df1-4e53-4af0-9230-2ffd0be31894)